Cldwlkn13/little-munchkins/README.md

 4. Change the current working directory to the location where you want the cloned directory to be made.
 5. Type **git clone**, and then paste the URL copied from GitHub.
 6. Press **enter** and the local clone will be created.

+#### To run locally
+- Once the project has been cloned, open the project in your IDE.
+- Install requirements by running **pip3 install -r requirements.txt**

+- Signup or login to your [MongoDB](https://account.mongodb.com/account/) account.
+- [This](https://www.freecodecamp.org/news/learn-mongodb-a4ce205e7739/) excellent link provides details on how to get up and running with MongoDb quickly.
+- Your database will ned two new collections named: "users" and "recipes".

+- If you do not have an AWS account then [this link](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) provides a quick guide to setting one up.
+- Follow [this link](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html) to set up an S3 bucket, as image uploads will be directed here.
+- Once your bucket is created, you need to add the following json to the CORS section of the permissions section of your bucket.
+;;;
+[
+    {
+        "AllowedHeaders": [
+            "*"
+        ],
+        "AllowedMethods": [
+            "GET",
+            "HEAD",
+            "POST",
+            "PUT"
+        ],
+        "AllowedOrigins": [
+            "*"
+        ],
+        "ExposeHeaders": []
+    }
+]
+;;;
+- Also in the permissions section ensure your bucket is publically accessible by turning off **Block public access (bucket settings)**

+- Add the following environment variables to an env.py file at the root of the project:
+    - import os
+    - os.environ.setdefault("IP", your_ip)
+    - os.environ.setdefault("PORT", your_port)
+    - os.environ.setdefault("SECRET_KEY", your_secret_key)
+    - os.environ.setdefault("MONGO_DB", your_db_name)
+    - os.environ.setdefault("MONGO_URI", your_db_uri)
+    - os.environ.setdefault("AWS_ACCESS_KEY_ID", your_aws_access_key)
+    - os.environ.setdefault("AWS_SECRET_ACCESS_KEY", your_aws_secret_access_key)
+    - os.environ.setdefault("S3_BUCKET_NAME", your_s3_bucket_name)

+- In your IDE run **python3 app.py" to run the app on a local developement server.

+#### To Deploy to Heroku
+- Ensure the requirements.txt file is up to date by running in your IDE: **pip3 freeze -- local > requirements.txt**
+- Create a ProcFile and add **web: python app.py**
+- If you do not have a heroku account, create one [here]("https://www.heroku.com/")
+- https://dashboard.heroku.com/apps/<your_app> provides an overview of the deployment.
+- Connect the app to your github repository on the deploy tab.
+- In the settings tab, navigate to settings, then reveal config vars.
+- Add the environment vairables as prescribed in your local env.py file.
+- Ensure the master branch is up to date.
+- Navigate to the dashboard, then deploy tab.
+- Hit deploy branch.

 ## Credits
 - First and foremost the excellent guidance from the Task Manager walkthrough by [Tim Nelson](https://github.com/TravelTimN)